tarquin-the-brave/blog/content/posts/rust_use_statements.md

 While this example is quite small, and uses mostly well heard of crates, you can imagine a longer file with longer functions, that might be somewhere deep in a codebase that uses more obscure crates that you may not be familiar with.
-Suddenly you're eyes are jumping up and down the page trying to cross reference types you're not familiar with.
+Suddenly your eyes are jumping up and down the page trying to cross reference types you're not familiar with.
 Next you see a method call you're not familiar with on a type that you are.
 You go to the type's documentation and the method is nowhere to be seen.